-- Remove wires connected to unmodeled pins. - If you expect the connection to affect simulation results, find an equivalent part that models the pins in question and draw the connections.
+- Remove wires connected to unmodeled pins. - To find out more about searching for parts, see Finding the part that you want on page 3-8. - If you expect the connection to affect simulation results, find an equivalent part that models the pins in question and draw the connections.